Backblaze/JavaReedSolomon/README.md

 There is a Gradle build file to make a jar and run the tests.
 Running it is simple.
 Just type: `gradle build`

+The performance of the inner loop depends on the specefic processor you're running on.
+There are twelve different permutations of the loop in this library, and the ReedSolomonBenchmark class will tell you which one is faster for your particular application.
+The number of parity and data shards in the benchmark, as well as the buffer sizes, match the usage at Backblaze.
+You can set the parameters of the benchmark to match your specific use before choosing a loop implementation.

 We would like to send out a special thanks to James Plank at the University of Tennessee at Knoxville for his useful papers on erasure coding.
 If you'd like an intro into how it all works, take a look at